-Featuring colorful vegetables tossed in a sweet and savory sauce, this Pad Pak Thai makes a great simple weeknight meal!
-This recipe is easy to prepare and is ready in 15 minutes.
-A versatile yet flavorful dish that your whole family will love!
+Featuring colorful vegetables tossed in a sweet and savory sauce, this Pad Pak Thai, or Thai stir-fry vegetables, makes a great weeknight dinner!
+Easy to prepare and ready in 15 minutes, everyone will love this simple yet flavorful vegetable dish.

 💚Why you will love this recipe